-We’re delighted to announce the opening of our new office in Dublin.
-Having worked in mainland Europe for over 25 years, Dublin will be Hyphen’s eighth office, complementing our existing network across Europe and in Latin America.
+We’re delighted to announce the opening of our new office in Ireland.
+Having worked in mainland Europe for over 25 years, this will be Hyphen’s eighth office, complementing our existing network across Europe and in Latin America.

 The opening is partly driven by growth in Ireland’s data centre market where construction spend is estimated to amount to 6.7 billion euros in the next five years, double the previous pace of investment.
 Hyphen has been working in the data centre industry for over 20 years and recent work includes providing masterplanning, design and construction support for a data centre campus within the Grange Castle business park on the outskirts of Dublin.

 In addition, we are seeing increased demand for local architectural services from US commercial clients looking to enter Europe, and global tech firm clients who are already headquartered in Dublin.